google/koladata/docs/cheatsheet.md

 es.get_attr('x', default=0) # [1, 2, 0]

 # Entities are immutable by default, modification is done
-# by creating a new entity with updated attributes
+# by creating a new entity with the same ItemId and
+# updated attributes
 e = kd.new(x=1, y=2, schema='Point')

 # Update attributes